singapore vegan travel guide

 Getting Around Singapore

-• From the airport, we boarded the Skytrain between terminals and then train from Changi Airport MRT Station into town.
+From the airport, we boarded the Skytrain between terminals and then the metro from Changi Airport MRT Station into town.

-Renting a car (right-handed drive) doesn’t make sense unless you want to make trips out of the city.
-Taxis can be expensive but Uber and Grab app make it easy to book a taxi.
+Renting a car (right-handed drive) only makes sense if you want to travel outside Singapore.
+Taxis can be pricey, but Uber and Grab make it convenient to book a taxi.

 Where to Stay in Singapore

 This was a family visit for me, and I stayed with my sister in Singapore.
-The apartment was close to the MacRitchie Nature Park, which I recommed for canopy walk and nature trails – you can spot some wild animals here, which was quite a surprise.
+The apartment was close to the MacRitchie Nature Park, which I recommend for canopy walk and hikes – you can spot some wild animals here, which was quite a surprise.
 We saw monitor lizards, monkeys, tortoises and a Malayan colugo!

 Green spaces to check-out in Singapore: MacRitchie Trail, The Botanical Gardens, Fort Canning Park, Gardens by the Bay